cmower/ros_pygame_visualizer/README.md

 # ros_pygame_visualizer

+**PROJECT ARCHIEVED** [July 2021]

+*Currently, I don't have the time to maintain this project and can't justify it since I only used it in one minor side-project.
+However, perhaps later on if I find I need this sort of functionality it would be good to use [pygame_teleop](https://github.com/cmower/pygame_teleop) as a backend and then this ROS package should be a fairly straight-forward implementation.*

 This package allows you to quickly setup various visualizations.
 When the main `ros_pygame_visualizer` node is launched a *screen* appears that can be configured to track ROS data and visualize it.
 Any number of config files can be